ElnurKasimov/ProjectManagementSystemTroughBrouser/README.md

 - Frameworks used - FlyWay, Thymeleaf
 - Patterns used - MVC, Front Controller, Singletone

-There are several importatn files in the root directory:
+There is important file in the root directory - prefs.json.

-prefs.json - contains database access settings.
-You can put into Your own, initDB.sql - creates MySQL database, populateDB.sql - fills database with the original values
+It contains database access settings.
+Please put into Your own before launch programm.